 Journey mapping is key to understanding how your users navigate and understand your tool.
 It's a brilliant way of visualizing processes that customers go through to reach their goals.
-Is this article, we'll examine how you can effectively gain insights to your users' pains, "aha moments", and overall experience.
+In this article, we'll examine how you can effectively gain insights into your users' pains, "aha moments", and overall experience.

 A customer journey map, also known as a user journey map, is a visualization of all the interactions that your customers have with your company.

 It illustrates how customers engage with your company—from the very first touchpoints of awareness (of your product, or even the problem you are solving) all the way through to customer engagement, user onboarding, and beyond.

 And journey mapping can take many forms, from a simple diagram, an illustration, or even a spreadsheet.
 The main goal of a customer journey map is to place you in the shoes of your customer and walk along their journey through your funnel.

 This customer journey map becomes the foundation that informs different operational aspects of your business— product marketing, user onboarding, customer success, and feedback — and how you can optimize these areas to better serve the customer needs.